-All those who are considered digital nomads or who have moved to Spain to work remotely for a foreign company will have a much easier access to Spanish residency with the new visa that will be launched under the new startup law.
+All those who are considered digital nomads or who have moved to Spain to work remotely for a foreign company will have much easier access to Spanish residency with the new visa that will be launched under the new startup law: the digital nomad visa.

 It will most likely be a 1-year residence permit with the possibility of renewal for 2 extra years (and so on) as long as the initial requirements continue to be met.

 In addition, the government also plans to create a specific residence permit for people working in a foreign company located in Spain, including those from the audiovisual sector.

 We must still wait for the official publication of this law to find out what the exact requirements will be and how the foreigner will be able to prove his status as a digital nomad or remote worker, but in general, the income she receives in Spain can’t exceed more than 20% of his total income.